Bijective rigidity of uniform Roe algebras and injectivity of the comparison map

-The key step in the proof of the above theorem is to show that the maps in $K$-theory induced, respectively, by an isomorphism of uniform Roe algebras and by the coarse equivalence arising from Theorem~\ref{Intro: theorem: rigidity} coincide.
-Moreover, in Theorem~\ref{intro theorem: injectivity and rigidity for coarse spaces}, the proof of the implication $(1)\Rightarrow(2)$ does not make use of subspaces.
-As a consequence, we obtain the following immediate corollary.

-\begin{lcorollary} Let $(X,d)$ and $(Y,\partial)$ be uniformly locally finite metric spaces whose uniform Roe algebras are isomorphic.
-If the $0$th comparison map $\alpha_0^X$ is injective, then $(X,d)$ and $(Y,\partial)$ are bijectively coarsely equivalent. \end{lcorollary}

-Independently of the present work, Vignati proved in~\cite{avignati}, using different methods, that the bijective rigidity problem holds for all uniformly locally finite metric spaces.
-Nevertheless, we formulate Theorem~\ref{intro theorem: injectivity and rigidity for coarse spaces} and Corollary~\ref{intro corollary: injectivity => bij.rigidity} as establishing a relationship between the two conjectural statements, as this viewpoint clarifies the techniques underlying our arguments.
+By Theorem \ref{Intro: theorem: bij.rigidity}, the collection of all uniformly locally finite metric spaces satisfies the second condition of Lemma \ref{Intro: lemma: A}; therefore, the first assertion holds unconditionally.
+Nevertheless, we formulate Lemma~\ref{Intro: lemma: A} as establishing a relationship between the two conjectural statements, as this viewpoint clarifies the techniques underlying our arguments.
 Moreover, we expect that the methods developed here can be adapted to broader classes of ample groupoids, potentially yielding new results on the injectivity of comparison maps and on rigidity phenomena for ample groupoids.

-Since the class of all uniformly locally finite metric spaces is trivially an admissible collection, the result of \cite{avignati} implies the unconditional injectivity of the $0$th comparison map for coarse groupoids.
-On the other hand, Whyte proved in~\cite{whyte99amenablity} that, if a uniformly locally finite metric space is coarsely connected, then its $0$th uniformly finite homology group is a real vector space.
-Combining these two results, we obtain the following corollary.